 Reports show a fixed billable amount for such projects despite the period that you select in a report.
-If, in addition to that you show budget as money, it will be equal to a project fee.
+If, in addition to that you show the budget as money, it will be equal to a project fee.
 We update what was spent and remains by multiplying your rates or costs by the billable time.

 So, going back to a user example, we can select the billing method as a fixed fee.
-A budget is 4 hours/month.
+The budget is 4 hours/month.
 We spent 5 hours.
 The report shows us the time spent this month, the negative remaining time, a fixed billable amount.

 From this report, we could understand what is over the fixed fee and charge our client additionally for that extra hour of work.